geopython/pycsw/docs/en/documentation.rst

 .. note::

-  See Metadata Repository Setup for connecting your metadata repository.
+  See :ref:`metadata-repository-setup` for connecting your metadata repository.

 - **dc_title**: db table column name which maps to dc:title
 - **dc_creator**: db table column name which maps to dc:creator